 In the 1910s, OB eventually because connected to downtown with a ferry and rail line.
 People were drawn to the area by Wonderland, a beachside amusement park.
 Sadly, the park was washed away by high tides in a very stormy winter.

-From southbound I-5, take the Sea World Drive exit, turn right, and follow the signs to Sunset Cliffs and Ocean Beach.
+From southbound I-5, take the Sea World Drive exit, turn right, and follow Sunset Cliffs and Ocean Beach signs.
 From northbound I-5, take the Sunset Cliffs/Ocean Beach exit and follow the signs.

-There is parking along Newport Avenue and Sunset Cliffs Boulevard, as well as several parking lots along the beach.
+There is parking along Newport Avenue and Sunset Cliffs Boulevard and several parking lots along the beach.
 If you want to make a weekend of it, there are beach-side lodging options as well as a few B& Bs.